Stock (firearms): Laminated wood

+Synthetic stocks

+Two M24 Sniper Weapon Systems in synthetic stock (top) and metallic chassis (below).

-Injection molded synthetic
+Injection molded stocks

 While setup costs are high, once ready to produce, injection molding produces stocks for less than the cost of the cheapest wood stocks.
 Every stock is virtually identical in dimension, and requires no bedding, inletting, or finishing.
 The downsides are a lack of rigidity and thermal stability, which are side effects of the thermoplastic materials used for injection molding.

-Hand-laid composite stocks
+Composite stocks

-A hand-laid composite stock is composed out of materials such as fiberglass, Kevlar, graphite cloth, or some combination, saturated in an appropriate binder, placed into a mold to set, or solidify.
-The resulting stock is stronger and more stable than an injection-molded stock.
-It can also be as little as half the weight of an injection-molded stock.
-Inletting and bedding can be accomplished by molding in as part of the manufacturing process, machining in the inletting after the stock is finished, molding directly to the action as a separate process, or molding a machined metal component in place during manufacture.
+A hand-laid composite stock is composed out of composite materials such as fiberglass, Kevlar, graphite cloth or some other combination, which are saturated in an appropriate binder, placed into a mold to set or solidify.
+The resulting fiber-reinforced polymer stock is stronger and more stable than an injection-molded stock, and can also be as little as half the weight.
+Inletting and bedding can be accomplished during molding as part of the manufacturing process, with some further machining of the inlet slot after the stock is finished, molding directly to the shape of the action base (known as the "footprint") as a separate process, or molding a machined metal component in place during manufacture.
 Finish is provided by a layer of gel coat applied to the mold before the cloth is laid up.